marklimm/nextjs-app/README.md

 In order to avoid this extra build time, I have a pre-build script (`npm run fetch-swapi-data`) that fetch()-s data from the Star Wars API and writes it out to local JSON files.
 Then during the build step these JSON files are parsed, instead of having to make 10-15 fetch()-s out to the Star Wars API

 Since I'm not using an ORM for the Star Wars API data, this seemed like a decent solution.
 But I'd be curious if I were using an ORM for the SWAPI data if this could be avoided

+**Code Linting:**

+Code linting is done with the `eslint:recommended`, react recommended and typescript recommended rules.
+Prettier is also used with a few custom rule changes